wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ### Docker

-We recommend that you use the Docker builder if you want the agent to build images on a local machine (that has Docker installed).
+W&B recommends that you use the Docker builder if you want the agent to build images on a local machine (that has Docker installed).
 Specify the Docker builder in the launch agent config with the builder key.

 For example, the following YAML snippet shows how to specify this in a launch agent config file (`launch-config.yaml`):